Donde esta? Esta los Estados Unidos.

 When the kids were younger, we used Latina Christiana to try our hand at Latin for awhile.
-We didn’t get very far, but you might be interested in knowing that having a 7-year-old say the blessing in Latin impresses the socks off of grandparents – so much so that even though they were initially opposed to homeschooling, they want to show said child off to other relatives.
+We didn’t get very far, but you might be interested to know that having a 7-year-old say the blessing in Latin impresses the socks off of grandparents.
+So much so that even though they were initially opposed to homeschooling, they want to show said child off to other relatives.
 Just sayin’.

 If you’ve got more than one high school student or if your family is committed to learning together, hiring a private tutor may be feasible.
-This could also be a good time to pool the resources of a few homeschool families and create your own personal class for your tutor to instruct.
+Or, pool the resources of a few homeschool families and hire an instructor for your small group of students.

 Take an online course

 So, for Brianna’s second year of Spanish, we used the CurrClick Live classes and were very impressed.
 The instructor, Sre.
-Schere, was so gracious and kind.
-Brianna wasn’t always crazy about the class (just because it was 2.5 hours of school on Friday), but she really loved Sre.
+Schere was so gracious and kind.
+Brianna wasn’t always crazy about the course (just because it was 2.5 hours of school on Friday), but she really loved Sre.
 Schere.

 One of the really cool things about being a foreign language student today is that the Internet and Skype provide an option to learn a language from native speakers.
-There are a couple of options for this – one that I am totally blanking on the name and will update if I ever remember and iTalki.
-I haven’t used either of them, but they’re worth looking into.
+One option I’ve heard recommended is iTalki.
+I haven’t used it, but they’re worth looking into.

-Skype also opens the doors to more options with tutors.
+Skype also opens the doors for more tutoring options.
 There was a lady in our homeschool group who taught Japanese.
-When she moved to Florida, she was still able to continue classes with students here via Skype.
+When she moved to Florida, she continued teaching classes with students here via Skype.

 Check with area co-ops.
-Because so many kids need it, it’s not uncommon to find foreign language classes offered.
+Because so many kids need it, most offer foreign language classes.